ibm-cloud-architecture/cam-admin-bootcamp/Labs/3-2_CreateCAMService.md

 6. Enter you team number into the Team Number field

 7. Enter a unique virtual machine number (1-10).
-This is to handle mulitple deployments of the same service and will determine the virtual machines hostname and IP.
+This is to handle multiple deployments of the same service and will determine the virtual machines hostname and IP.

 8. Click on **Create Instance**